WolfgangSteiner/CarND-Vehicle-Detection/README.md

 ![Localized sliding windows search.](fig/sliding_windows.png)

-Once a car has been detected, its bounding box is scanned by an additional sliding window algorithm.
-First, a window size is chosen that is slightly less than the bounding box height.
+Once a car has been detected, its bounding box is scanned by an additional sliding window algorithm (`VehicleDetector.scan_vehicle_bboxes`).
+First, a window size is chosen that is slightly less than the bounding box height (`VehicleDetector.window_size_for_rect`).
 This helps to keep the subsequent bounding boxes as tightly fitting as possible.
 The window is then moved across the bounding box with a relatively small step size (one fourth of the window size in both x and y), while overlapping the bounding box by a margin in both the horizontal and the vertical direction.
 The margin is necessary to allow for the growing of the bounding box shortly after detection (when it still may be small) and when the